The Minneapolis Industrial Exposition

 With many thanks for the kind message sent to us by the officers and directors of the Minneapolis Industrial Exposition, Mrs. Cleveland joins with me in tendering to them a hearty congratulations upon the auspicious inauguration of an exhibition which not only demonstrates the prosperity and progress of the great Northwest, but also reflects credit upon a country whose greatest pride is the happiness and contentment of its people and their enjoyment of all the gifts of God.
 Mrs. Cleveland gladly complies with your request and will set in motion the machinery of the Exposition.
 She now awaits your signal. — Grover Cleveland

-The Minneapolis Exposition Building met the city’s wrecking ball in the 1940s to make way for a new Coca-Cola bottling plant, which was later razed as well.
+The Minneapolis Exposition Building met the city’s wrecking ball in the 1940s to make way for a new Coca-Cola bottling plant.
+It was also razed.
 Today, rows of architecturally inferior condos occupy the former site of the grand Minneapolis Exposition Building.

 An assortment of vintage Minneapolis Industrial Exposition catalogs can be seen here.